Updated: February 1, 2022

 Mandatory

-If the user taps on Deny they will get an alert saying they must give consent to continue.
-Tapping Allow will dismiss the modal and take them to the next step in the onboarding process.
+If the user taps on “Deny”, they get an alert saying they must give consent to continue.
+Tapping “Allow” dismisses the modal and takes them to the next step in the onboarding process.

 Optional consent form (left) and mandatory consent form (right)